 Louisiana State University running back charged with attempted second-degree murder

 BATON ROUGE, La.
-(AP) — A Louisiana State University football player was arrested Thursday and charged with attempted second-degree murder after a shooting last week that injured two people.
+(AP) — A Louisiana State University football player was arrested Thursday and charged with attempted second-degree murder after a shooting last week that wounded two people.

 Treyvion Antwan Holly, a freshman running back, faces three charges — attempted second-degree murder, aggravated criminal damage to property and illegal use of a weapon on a public roadway, the Union Parish Sheriff said in a press release Thursday evening.
 Holly, 19, was booked at the Union Parish Detention Center, where he was held on a $512,000 bond.